University Catalog 2026-2027

 Here are some of the items we're looking at when evaluating your first-year application to NC State:

-- SAT or ACT scores (optional).
-Read more about our test score policy here.
+• SAT or ACT scores (optional).
+Visit the admissions website for more information about our test score policy.

 How to Apply

-- Complete the application through the Common App or the Coalition App; we do not have a preference.
-Applicants for Studio-Based majors will also need to submit a portfolio and additional essay.
+2. Complete the application through the Common App or the Coalition App; we do not have a preference.
+Applicants for studio-based majors or Music Technology will also need to submit a portfolio and additional essay.

-- Check your status in your wolfPAW account throughout the application process.
+6. Check your status in your wolfPAW portal throughout the application process.

 First-Year Admissions Dates and Deadlines